Henry Moskowitz (real estate investor)

 He grew the business to become one of the largest independent real estate management companies in New York City.
-As of 2013, Argo owns 5,500 units and manages 6,500 units on the behalf of condominiums and cooperatives.
-In addition to management and the conversion of rental buildings to cooperatives and condominiums, Argo continues to invest in building ownership and also will purchase individual unsold units in buildings for rental.
+As of 2013, Argo owns 5,500 units and manages 6,500 units on behalf of condominiums and cooperatives.
+In addition to management and the conversion of rental buildings to cooperatives and condominiums, Argo continues to invest in building ownership and also purchases individual unsold units in buildings for rental.
 His son, Mark Moskowitz, now runs the company.
 Moskowitz was known for not selling any of his buildings.

-In 2008, the Broadway Mall Association dedicated the Henry Moskowitz North Mall in his honor.
-Moskowitz was a strong supporter of Israel.
-In 2010, the Square of Hope in the Garden of the Righteous Among the Nations at Yad Vashem was dedicated in his honor.
-He was also a supporter of the Givat Haviva Educational Institute in Israel and the USC Shoah Foundation Institute for Visual History and Education.
-In 1998, he was recognized by former Israeli Prime Minister Benjamin Netanyahu with the Foreign Investor Jubilee Award.
-Although raised Hassidic, after World War II, he practiced Modern Orthodox Judaism.